 In accordance with the Dutch Civil Code, the Non-Executive Directors will be entitled, on behalf of the Company, to recover variable payments paid to Directors, in full or in part, to the extent that payment thereof has been made based on incorrect information about the realisation of the underlying goals or about the circumstances from which the entitlement to the bonus arose.

-Furthermore, the Non-Executive Directors may adjust the outcome of variable remuneration to an appropriate level if payment of the variable remuneration is unacceptable according to the requirement of reasonableness and fairness.
-Any application of clawback or discretion will be disclosed and explained in the relevant company's Annual remuneration report.
+Furthermore, under the terms of the relevant variable remuneration, the Non-Executive Directors may adjust the outcome of variable remuneration to an appropriate level if the Non-Executive Directors consider the payment of the variable remuneration to be unacceptable according to the requirement of reasonableness and fairness.
+Any application of claw back or discretion will be disclosed and explained in the relevant company's Annual remuneration report.
 The recovery and withholding provisions applying to any new LTIP will be considered before implementation to ensure compliance with law and relevant market practice at the time.